zoff-music/zoff/README.md

 The project is currently under development and runs on http://zoff.no

-Standalone App is being developed by lqasse: https://github.com/lqasse/Zoff
+A standalone app for Android is being developed by lqasse at https://github.com/lqasse/Zoff

 ###Screenshot of desktop version: